mjuric/conda-lsst/README.md

 conda lsst upload ssh lsst-dev.ncsa.illinois.edu public_html/conda/dev \
       --conda /path/to/bin/conda/on/the/remote/server
 ```

+Note: If the packages for the recipes in the static directory (i.e., `eups`,
+`legacy_configs` already exist on the upstream channel, there's no need to
+build them again.
+You generally need to build them only if you're
+bootstrapping a new conda channel from scratch, or have updated their
+versions.

 `conda-lsst` is [smart about not rebuilding](#tracking-rebuilds) packages
 that have already been built.